johnbiundo/dev.to-articles/blog-posts/micro-nats-1/micro-nats-part1.md

 Most of the above is background that "just works" in an all-Nest world.
 Let's turn our attention now to integrating Nest apps with non-Nest apps using NATS as the communication intermediary.

 In <a href="#figure1">Figure 1</a>, cases B, C, and D illustrate the different topologies for Nest-based apps to integrate with non-Nest apps using NATS.
 Note, we'll use the generic term **"app"** to describe these communicating components.
-Let's briefly motivate these use cases.
+As we'll see, these "apps" could be web apps, app services written in NestJS or some other platform, "microservices", etc., but the rules we'll describe are common regardless of the type of app involved.
+Let's briefly motivate the use cases.

-In case B, we could be migrating a legacy app service, responsible for managing our customer DB, to Nest.
-In this case, Nest needs to play the role of **responder** that we described above.
+<a name="nest-as-responder"></a>In case B, we could be migrating a legacy app service, responsible for managing our customer DB, to Nest.
+In this case, our Nest app needs to play the role of **responder** that we described above.
 Going forward, we call this the **Nest as responder** use case.

-In case C, we could be writing a new app, in Nest, that needs to query our customer DB using the existing (legacy) service.
-In this case, Nest needs to play the role of **requestor** that we described above.
+<a name="nest-as-requestor"></a>In case C, we could be writing a new app, in Nest, that needs to query our customer DB using the existing (legacy) service.
+In this case, our Nest app needs to play the role of **requestor** that we described above.
 Going forward, we call this the **Nest as requestor** use case.

 In case D, we could be somewhere in the middle of a complex migration process, where both types of communications are happening.
 Nest apps need to be able to speak to both other Nest apps and non-Nest apps, all via NATS.
 Non-nest apps similarly need to be able to talk to both types of apps.
 Going forward, we call this the **Nest as duplex requestor/responder** use case.